ignacio/bitness/README.md

 ## Where does it work? #
 Automated tests are run with Lua 5.1, 5,2 and 5.3 and LuaJIT 2.0.4, 2.1 on both x86 and x64 platforms.

-It won't work on your [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum)or your old trusty [80286](https://en.wikipedia.org/wiki/Intel_80286).
+It won't work on your [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) or your old trusty [80286](https://en.wikipedia.org/wiki/Intel_80286).
 Tests probably won't run out of the box on ARM.
 Patches welcome.

 ## License #
 **bitness** is available under the MIT license.